B04902047/agda-math/README.md

   - However, we will have to explicitly differenciate between the elements of a structure and those of the substructures, with different types and names.

 - In the alternative here, every structure is defined over a carrying type, with an equivalence relation and a predicate.
-  - elements under the same carrier share their names , while having different properties with the equivalence and the predicate, which indecates the substructures where they could belong.
+  - Elements under the same carrier share their names , while having different properties with the equivalence and the predicate, which indecates the substructures where they could belong.
   - This simplifies the notations when operating on the elements.
   - However, the subtype information hides into the proof, as the closure properties.

-- Basic reasoning for preorder and equivalence on such definition for structures are also provided.
+- Basic reasoning for preorders, equivalences, and ordered sets on such definition for structures are also provided.

 ## Content